jiwon-choe/jiwon-choe.github.io/index.md

 More recently, I have been looking into how _"large yet cache-friendly"_ concurrent data structures can be integrated with NDP, in order to take advantage of concurrency, host processor cache locality, and computation near memory.

+## Impact of Compute-Capable Memory on Memory-Hard Cryptographic Functions

+* Jiwon Choe, Tali Moreshet, R. Iris Bahar, Maurice Herlihy. **Attacking Memory-Hard Scrypt with Near-Data-Processing** (extended abstract).
+In _The International Symposium on Memory Systems (MEMSYS 2019)_. (_to appear_)

+The fact that memory access operations require much more time and energy than simple logic operations in a traditional DRAM-based main memory architecture is exploited to build time-consuming and power-hungry _memory-hard_ cryptographic functions, which serve the purpose of hindering brute-force security attacks.

+The security of these memory-hard functions depend entirely on the non-trivial costs of memory access.
+However, various compute-capable memory technologies have recently emerged as promising ways around the memory wall.
+As a preliminary investigation into how compute-capable memory can impact the security of memory-hard functions, we looked into _scrypt_, a widely-used memory-hard PBKDF, and how it can be accelerated with near-data-processing.

 * * *

 # more about me